workflux/workflUX/README.md

         - ``global single values``: parameters that take only one value and are defined globally (one for all runs)
         - ``run-specific single values``: parameters that take only one value but are specified per run
         - ``global arrays``: array parameters (takes a list of values) that are defined globally
-        -  A seperate sheet will be created for each run-specific array parameter.
+        -  A separate sheet will be created for each run-specific array parameter.
 It will be titled with the parameters name
-        - ``config``: This sheet contains configuration options that only need adaption in adavance use cases.
+        - ``config``: This sheet contains configuration options that only need adaption in advanced use cases.
     - Fill in the sheet and import/upload the edited file to CWLab **\***
 - Your parameter settings are automatically validated.
-(E.g. it is checked whether the specified values match the parameter's type and whether the paths of specified files or direcories exist.)
+(E.g. it is checked whether the specified values match the parameter's type and whether the paths of specified files or directories exist.)
 - If valid, you can press the "create job" button and head over to "Job Execution & Results" in the top bar